 In the event we decide to conduct clinical trials or continue to enroll subjects in our ongoing or future clinical trials, we may be subject to additional privacy restrictions.
 The collection, use, storage, disclosure, transfer, or other processing of personal data regarding individuals in the European Economic Area, including personal health data, is subject to the GDPR.
 The GDPR is wide-ranging in scope and imposes numerous requirements on companies that process personal data, including requirements relating to processing health and other sensitive data, obtaining consent of the individuals to whom the personal data relates, providing information to individuals regarding data processing activities, implementing safeguards to protect the security and confidentiality of personal data, providing notification of data breaches, and taking certain measures when engaging third-party processors.
 The GDPR also imposes strict rules on the transfer of personal data to countries outside the European Economic Area, including the United States, and permits data protection authorities to impose large penalties for violations of the GDPR, including potential fines of up to €20.0 million or 4% of annual global revenues, whichever is greater.
 The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.
 In addition, the GDPR includes restrictions on cross-border data transfers.
 The GDPR may increase our responsibility and liability in relation to personal data that we process where such processing is subject to the GDPR, and we may be required to put in place additional mechanisms to ensure compliance with the GDPR, including as implemented by individual countries.
 Compliance with the GDPR will be a rigorous and time-intensive process that may increase our cost of doing business or require us to change our business practices, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation, and reputational harm in connection with our European activities.
-In addition, further to the United Kingdom's exit from the EU ("Brexit") on January 31, 2020 and the expiry of the subsequent transition period on December 31, 2020, the GDPR has been brought into UK law as the "UK GDPR", but there may be further developments about the regulation of particular issues such as UK-EU data transfers.
-A bridging mechanism is currently in place between the UK and the EU to enable the free flow of data until an adequacy decision by the European Commission regarding the UK can be put in place.
-However, if we engage in personal data processing activities that cause us to be subject to UK data protection law, we may be required to take steps to ensure the lawfulness of our data transfers in the future.
+In addition, further to the United Kingdom's exit from the EU ("Brexit") on January 31, 2020 and the expiry of the subsequent transition period on December 31, 2020, the GDPR has been brought into UK law as the "UK GDPR."
+The UK is now regarded as a third country under GDPR, but the European Commission has issued a decision recognizing the UK as providing adequate protection under GDPR.
+Therefore, transfers of personal data originating in the EU to the UK remain unrestricted.
+Like the GDPR, the UK GDPR restricts personal data transfers outside the UK to countries not regarded by the UK as providing adequate protection (this means that personal data transfers from the UK to the EEA remain free flowing).